-The council cannot directly affect all the changes that are needed across the borough.
+It is clear that the council cannot directly affect all of the changes that are needed across the borough.
 However, in its role as a community leader, it can work with residents, community groups, and partners to educate and support them in making changes that will have a positive impact on the level of carbon emissions in the borough.

-Key deliverables in 2024
+Key Deliverables in 2024

-The council's Climate Change Strategy for 2022-30 sets out several high-level actions against each of the three areas above, focusing on those areas that will have the greatest impact on reducing the level of emissions across the borough.
+The council's Climate Change Strategy for 2022-30 sets out a number of high-level actions against each of the three areas above, focusing on those areas that will have the greatest impact on reducing the level of emissions across the borough.
 The high-level delivery plan is supported by a detailed management action plan.